Location: Azavea, Philadelphia

 As a B Corporation (check it out), we’re committed to working on projects that have social and civic impact and advancing the state-of-the-art through research.
 Most of our customers are local governments, non-profit organizations and academic or federal research projects.
 We build custom apps; perform geospatial analysis; manage several open source civic software projects (DistrictBuilder, OpenTreeMap and others); and develop an open source, high performance computing framework, GeoTrellis, that enables us to build fast analytical applications by distributing the geospatial data processing.
 Our developers work across the technology stack from database and application servers to modern, browser-based front-ends.

-The Civic Apps team implements a broad range of custom web and mobile applications related to municipal government and non-profit organizations, including: visualization tools for Civil War emancipation data; the largest environmental transformation of stormwater billing in the world; a huge historic photo database; re-inventing how people find clinical trials; and helping the Army Corps of Engineers transform its watershed management and budgeting.
+The Civic Apps team implements a broad range of custom web and mobile applications related to municipal government and non-profit organizations, including: visualization tools for Civil War emancipation data; the largest environmental transformation of storm water management in the world; a huge historic photo database; re-inventing how people find clinical trials; visualizing urban socio-economic indicators in Toronto; and helping the Army Corps of Engineers transform its watershed management and budgeting.
 In addition to these projects, the team’s work also includes the open source OpenTreeMap product, a web-based application for crowd-sourcing tree inventories and modeling ecosystem benefits.

 Half of our colleagues are software engineers and most of the rest are fairly technical, so we don’t have a lot of end user support requirements, but our work is complex, and we often have knotty problems related to configuring and growing our VM infrastructure, improving deployment and backup scripts, optimizing our build and staging environments or improving our security.
 It’s not enough work for a full-time operations engineer, but it’s enough that it’s probably a 50-50 splits in many weeks, so we are looking for something that both loves building slick web apps but also really enjoys improving the technology operations of a software firm.

-- Know how to build and support scalable web applications in Python/Django and/or C#/.Net.
+• Know how to build and support scalable web applications in Python/Django, Java/JVM and/or C#/.Net.

 Office and Benefits